-As we kick off Hispanic Heritage Month, we asked Dr. Juan Sanchez about how people outside of the Hispanic community can better understand their Hispanic brothers and sisters in Christ.
-Dr. Juan Sanchez is Senior Pastor of High Pointe Baptist Church in Austin, Texas.
+As we kick off Hispanic Heritage Month, we asked Senior Pastor, Dr. Juan Sanchez, about how people outside of the Hispanic community can better understand their Hispanic brothers and sisters in Christ.

 The entire video is above, and the complete transcript is below.